 Kitchen Angels

-Villages of Santa Fe
+Santa Fe Youth Symphony

 Letter from the Triad Board Chair, Michael Anastasio

-It has now been over three years since Triad National Security, LLC took over the management and operation of Los Alamos National Laboratory.
+It has now been over four years since Triad National Security, LLC took over the management and operation of Los Alamos National Laboratory.
 It remains our aim to sustain and enhance the Laboratory’s partnership with the community for the benefit of the region, the Laboratory and our sponsor.

-Triad initially chose those focus areas based on discussions with local community leaders, and we carefully monitor the effectiveness and impact of our major investments with the LANL Foundation, the Regional Development Corporation and the United Way of Northern New Mexico, and the other nonprofit grants and sponsorships we make.
+In 2022 Triad invested $2.5 million in the region including our major partnerships with the LANL Foundation, the Regional Development Corporation and the United Way of Northern New Mexico.
+A list of our other nonprofit grants and sponsorships is provided above.